 The road headed out of town was dusty and we passed many horse carts and herds of cattle being moved from field to field.
-The cattle much like the dogs here seemed to shy away from us even though one swipe from their long horns would have taken us out.
-The farmers we met along the way were friendly and asked if we were headed to Telica.
+The cattle, much like the dogs here, seemed to shy away from us even though one swipe from their long horns would have taken us out.
+The farmers we met along the way were friendly and asked us if we were headed to Telica.

 The trail was not straightforward but thankfully Trin downloaded the tracks for this trail onto our trusty old Garmin Legend from wikiloc.com.
 We would have missed the turn from the road to the trail that crosses the valley taking us to Telica Volcano with her smoking crater rising beyond the hills.

 We were both glad to hear Trin’s phone chime up an alarm at 5AM.
-Sitting up we put on our packs.
+We got up and put on our packs.
 We walked over to the large rock a few meters away to retrieve and pack out an empty can from last night’s dinner.
 It was gone.
 We looked around and could not find it anywhere.
 I’m not sure what animal took it or if the same animal checked us out during the night.